sealuzh/cwb-benchmarks/wordpress-bench/README.md

 ## Troubleshooting

-Manually stopping and restarting leads to database issues caused by the wordpress cookbook.
-Simply reprovision to overcome this issue.
+The wordpress cookbook causes some database issues when stopping or restarting the machine.
+Simply reprovision and `install.rb` will fix this issue.
 See https://github.com/brint/wordpress-cookbook/issues/55

 ## License and Authors